jangelini/geneticae/cran-comments.md

 ## New submission to CRAN
 This is a new release to CRAN, having changed these things:

+*Added SREG robust model in GGEmodel() function.

-*Dependecy on archived GGEBiplotGUI package removed.
+*Dependecy on archived bcv package removed.

 ## Test environments
 * local fedora 35, R 4.1.2